1963: Eric Clapton replaced lead guitarist Anthony “Top” Tophan in the Yardbirds at a performance at England’s Crawdaddy Club.

 1976: “Livin’ Thing” by Electric Light Orchetra, backed with “Ma-Ma-Ma Belle,” was released in US as the first single from their sixth studio album, A New World Record.
 Nearly six weeks later, it was issued in the UK, where it’s B-side was “Fire On High,” the group’s most successful instrumental.
 The single reached #13 on Billboard Hot 100, #4 on UK singles chart, and went to #1 in South Africa.

-1980: Mick Fleetwood, Lindsey Buckingham, and Stevie Nicks of Fleetwood Mac presented the University of Southern California Trojan Marching Band with a platinum record for their part in the recording of the title track of the group’s Tusk album, which had been released the year before.
+1980: Mick Fleetwood, Lindsey Buckingham, and Stevie Nicks of Fleetwood Mac presented the University of Southern California Trojan Marching Band with a platinum record for their part in the recording of the title track of the group’s Tusk album, which was released the year before.

 1980: Queen had their second #1 on the Billboard Hot 100 and their third chart-topper on the Cash Box Top 100 with “Another One Bites the Dust.”